Skip to main content

 The Risk of Homogenization

-If everyone uses the same AI to write prospecting emails, all emails look alike.
+If everyone uses the same AI to write prospecting emails, the emails start looking identical.
 This is already happening with generic templates.
-Differentiation comes from context (the intent signal) and proprietary data (the 222 configurations tailored to your offer), not from the AI itself.
+Differentiation comes from context (the intent signal itself) and proprietary data (the 222 configurations calibrated to a specific offer), not from the AI model.
+The model is a commodity; the signal is not.

 The Question of Authenticity

-A prospect who receives an email obviously written by AI loses trust.
-The challenge is finding the right level of assistance: AI drafts a contextualized outline, the salesperson adds their human touch.
-The buying signal legitimizes the approach; the human maintains authenticity.
+A prospect who receives a message that’s obviously AI-generated loses trust in the sender.
+The right balance is: AI drafts a contextualized outline, the salesperson adds their own framing.
+The intent signal legitimizes the approach.
+The human voice maintains credibility.

 Compliance

-Using autonomous AI agents in prospecting raises GDPR compliance questions.
-Legitimate interest remains the legal basis, but the degree of automation must be transparent.
-Rodz maintains its “public signals + professional contact details + right to object” approach regardless of the automation level.
+Autonomous AI agents in prospecting raise GDPR questions.
+Legitimate interest remains the legal basis, but the degree of automation needs to be transparent.
+Rodz holds to its “public signals + professional contact details + right to object” approach regardless of how much automation sits on top of it.

 What This Means for Salespeople

 AI and intent signals don’t replace salespeople.
-They transform their role:
+They change what the job looks like day to day.

-The 15 hours saved per week with Rodz signals grow to 20-25 hours with AI assistance.
-This time is reinvested in high-value human interactions.
+The 15 hours saved per week with Rodz signals push toward 20-25 hours with AI assistance layered in.
+That time goes back into high-value conversations, not into sorting a list.

 Frequently Asked Questions